VIDA-NYU/reprozip/docs/unpacked-format.rst

 * The original configuration file ``config.yml``.
 * The pickle file ``.reprounzip``, which stores whether magic directories are mounted, as explained below.
 * The tarball ``inputs.tar.gz``, which contains the original files that were identifies as input files.
 This tarball is used for file restoration using ``upload :<input-id>`` (see :ref:`unpacker-input-output`).
-* A directory called ``root``, which contains all the packaged files in their original path, with no symbolic links rewritten and file ownership restored.
+* A directory called ``root``, which contains all the bundled files in their original path, with no symbolic links rewritten and file ownership restored.

 ::